zoohackathon/responsibuyer/README.md

-# Evergreen Awesome Hackathon: My Sample App
+# Zoohackathon: Responsibuyer

-The purpose of this app is to provide an example of how to best format an app submission on [GitHub](http://github.com) for a hackathon.
-If you'd like to suggest changes or improvements to this example, feel free to send me a pull request.
+The purpose of this app is to help increase awareness of illegal or harmful products you may find when going on vacation.

-This application was developed on February 5th, 2015 for the [Evergreen Awesome Hackthon](http://example.com/this-goes-nowhere).
+This application was developed on October 8th, 2016 for the [Zoohackathon](http://www.zoohackathon.com/).

 ![Isn't our app beautiful?!](screenshot.jpg)

-Our app is live at http://example.com/awesome-app-that-doesnt-exist.
-You can log in as the demo user "unicorns" with password "sartfarkles".
+Our app is live at http://responsibuyer.blueb.org:5000/.
 You can also check out [this demo screencast](https://www.youtube.com/watch?v=dQw4w9WgXcQ) of our application on YouTube.

 ## Challenge and Approach